 There’s no other place you should stay in Berat than Berat backpackers!
-This cool hostel is perfect for backpackers.
+This cool hostel is perfect for anyone backpacking in Albania.
 The staff are friendly and it’s super chilled out.
 In the summer you can opt to camp outside, they also make their own raki!
-Berat backpackers have a homely feel to it, it doesn’t feel like just another hostel.
+Berat Backpackers has a homely feel to it, and it doesn’t feel like just another Albania hostel.
 Its located just over the bridge from the centre of Berat and set in a beautiful setting.

 Shkoder – The Wanderers Hostel (Open all year)

-The wanderer’s hostel is one that you’re bound to have a lot of fun in.
+The Wanderer’s Hostel is one of the most fun hostels in Albania.
 The staff are friendly and always up for a good time!
 They do BBQs, free breakfast and beer on tap – what more do you want?
-In the offseason (Spring and autumn) you can stay here for just 5 euro.
+In the off-season (Spring and autumn) you can stay here for just 5 euro a night.
 That includes the bed, breakfast and a welcome beer.
 You really must stay at this hostel if you do go to Shkoder.
 It’s right in the centre so it’s super easy to get to everything.

 Himara – Himara Downtown Hostel (Closed for winter)

 This is the one hostel I haven’t stayed in, but I have heard countless great reviews from friends who have been here, some even ended up volunteering and staying because they liked it so much.
 Since I trust their opinions, I am counting this as one of the best hostels in Albania!
 The hostel is set in the centre of the chilled out sleepy coastal town of Himara.
-They have a great backyard, free breakfast and of course great hospitality – as you will have everywhere in Albania!
+They have a great backyard, free breakfast and of course great hospitality – as you will encounter everywhere in Albania!

 There’s your list of the best hostels around the country if you’re planning on backpacking Albania.
 As I live in the south of Albania, I have lots of recommendations on things to do there and in all of Albania (you can check out all my Albanian tips and advice here).
 I highly recommend you join my Facebook group ‘Travelling Albania’.
 It’s a place where you can meet other backpackers around Albania and ask any questions you may have – including even more recommendations for the best hostels in Albania!